 Content Marketing vs. Digital Marketing: Key Distinctions Revealed

-Without any further ado, let’s go into the key distinctions between content marketing vs. digital marketing, their respective advantages and disadvantages, and how they work together to create a powerful marketing strategy.
+Our detailed guide goes into the key distinctions between content marketing vs. digital marketing, their respective advantages and disadvantages, and how they work together to create a powerful marketing strategy for your business.

 Content Marketing vs. Digital Marketing

-The key differences are in focus and approach, but let’s elaborate on each term in order to grasp how they fit into the broader marketing landscape.
+The key differences between the two are in focus and approach.
+But first, let’s elaborate on each term to grasp how they fit into the broader marketing landscape.

 Agency description goes here